FarronF/limerick-council-meetings/meetings/2021/02/17-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 16th December 2020.md

 Cllr.
 Leddin sought clarification around the Area of Choice Form and the Housing Application

-Form as there is confusion around which form to use when an applicant would like to choose--- a specific area- matter to be brought to Community Support Services for update at next
+Form as there is confusion around which form to use when an applicant would like to choose
+---
+a specific area- matter to be brought to Community Support Services for update at next

 meeting.